BekaValentine/labrys/docs/API.md

 This section lists the endpoints made available by a Labrys Blade.
 Each endpoint is listed together with a description of what the endpoint is for, all of the verbs that are available for that endpoint, and a description of the behavior provided by that verb.

-## <domain>/identity
+## /identity

 The `identity` endpoints provide all of the main info about a user, and allows identity server operations to take place.

-### GET
+### GET /identity

-<domain>/identity

 Get the public bio of the person running the blade.
-This should include relevant link tags for the indieauth authentication process.
+This should include relevant link tags for the authentication process.

-### GET
+### GET /identity/authenticate

-<domain>/identity/authenticate

 Params: requester, state, return_address

-Used to log the user in during the indieauth authentication process.
+Used to log the user in during the authentication process.

 #### Requester Parameter